belovedpearl/Green_Space-PP1/README.md

   * Contact Page

-   As a way to build  interaction and promote communication, users can contactm the providers and feedback on the requested service will be provided.
+   As a way to build  interaction and promote communication, users can contact the providers and feedback on the requested service will be provided.
 To contact the providers, users can either use the link or go through the navigation links provided.

    ![Contact](assets/sitefeatures/contactform.webp)